Chatty Cathy: Production history

 In 1984, Mattel introduced Chatty Patty, which also had a different look from the other Chatty dolls; it too had painted eyes.
 Mattel Classics released special reproduction editions of Chatty Cathy from 1998 to 2001.
-These special reproductions were made to resemble the 1960 version of Chatty Cathy with go-to-sleep "lifelike decal eyes", along with the most memorable outfits, a cartoon box with a Chatty Cathy story book, a wrist tag, and a shoehorn all faithfully reproduced.
-The 1998 models spoke the original eleven 1960s phrases in the original June Foray voice (see above); the special package included a numbered certificate of authenticity, a wrist tag with a picture of Chatty Cathy creators Ruth and Elliot Handler, and a special letter from Ruth Handler.
+These special reproductions were made to resemble the 1960 version of Chatty Cathy with go-to-sleep "lifelike decal eyes", along with the most memorable outfits, a cartoon box with a Chatty Cathy story book, a wrist tag, and a shoehorn.
+The 1998 models spoke the original eleven 1960s phrases in the original June Foray voice; the special package included a numbered certificate of authenticity, a wrist tag with a picture of Chatty Cathy creators Ruth and Elliot Handler, and a special letter from Ruth Handler.

 The special reproduction editions were sold exclusively in JCPenney stores (later in specialty doll and toy stores) and priced starting at $98.99.
 The models came in three well-known outfits.
 One of the three models had brown eyes.
 All the original 1998 models had blonde bob hairstyles.

-Mattel also sold a “Holiday” Chatty Cathy in a holiday themed cartoon box with a tree ornament on the wrist and a newly designed holiday dress.
-The holiday model, the only one from 1998/99 with long curled brown hair and brown “pinwheel” type eyes, plays some original phrases as well as holiday themed ones.
-All 1998/99 Chatty Cathys sold out immediately, most purchased by avid collectors, re-sellers and fans of the original dolls.
+Mattel also sold a "Holiday" Chatty Cathy in a holiday-themed cartoon box with a tree ornament on the wrist and a newly designed holiday dress.
+The holiday model, the only one from 1998/99 with long curled brown hair and brown "pinwheel" type eyes, plays some original phrases as well as holiday-themed ones.
+All 1998/99 Chatty Cathys sold out immediately, most purchased by avid collectors, resellers, and fans of the original dolls.

-In 1965, Mattel licensed its proprietary voice box/mechanism to the Rosebud Doll Company in England, which made a British “Chatty Cathy”, speaking different phrases in a British accent (the doll does not say its name is Cathy).
-Sold until about 1970, the dolls were made from completely different molds and do not resemble any of the North American Mattel Chatty Cathys.
-According to Kathy Scott, the British dolls came in three models: sandy blonde with tight short curls, platinum blonde with long straight hair, or long straight brown hair on a stubbier 18 inch model.
+In 1965, Mattel licensed its proprietary voice box/mechanism to the Rosebud Doll Company in England, which produced a British "Chatty Cathy" that spoke different phrases in a British accent (the doll does not say its name is Cathy).
+Sold until about 1970, the dolls were made from different molds and do not resemble any of the North American Mattel Chatty Cathys.
+According to Kathy Scott, the British dolls came in three models: sandy blonde with tight short curls, platinum blonde with long straight hair, or long straight brown hair on a stubbier 18-inch model.